Synergy - Definition

-Synergy is a concept that says, “the whole is greater than the sum of its parts”.
-It is combining the effort and performance of two companies to accomplish more than the sum of the separate individual parts.
+Synergy is a concept that says, "the whole is greater than the sum of its parts".
+It is combining the effort and performance of two companies to accomplish more than the the combination of what each company could accomplish individually.
 The term is often used in the context of mergers and acquisitions where two companies combine their value and performance to achieve greater financial benefit.

 A Little More on What is Synergy

-The companies opt for merger and acquisition to work together for earning a greater financial benefit.
 Two companies may merge to put together their resources and eliminate redundant processes resulting in cost reduction.
-They may also merge to form a single company that produces more financial revenue than the sum of the individual parts.
-A synergy merge is where the two merging companies can create more efficiency and revenue by their combined effort.
+Synergy is when two merging companies can create more efficiency and revenue by their combined effort.

 Academic Research on Synergy